 Step 5: Wipe Clean and Remove Additional Rough Patches

 Lastly, after you scrape off all the gunk, you’ll want to clean off residue with odorless mineral spirits.
 There is also a Paint Stripper After Wash made by Klean Strip brand that you can use if desired.

 After your project is cleaned allow it ample time to dry.
 Then you can sand away any remaining rough spots and wipe down to prepare for paint or other new finish.

 Citristrip Makes It So Easy To Strip Off Old Finishes

 So there you have it!
 A super easy, although a bit messy, way to strip off old paint finishes!
 Citristrip really is easy to use and it is so nice to be able to strip an old finish indoors when needed and without worrying about harmful fumes!
 If you haven’t given Citristrip a try, check it out!
 I’d love to hear your thoughts in the comments below!

-You will find some basic tips for the beginner chalk painter in this blog post: https://simplyrefinished.com/five-tips-for-a-success-with-your-first-furniture-chalk-paint-project/.
+- Five Chalk Paint Tips: Basic tips for the beginner chalk painter in this blog post

-And, for step-by-step help with your first chalk painting project check out: https://simplyrefinished.com/how-to-chalk-paint-furniture-makeovers-made-simple/.
+- And, for step-by-step help with your first chalk painting project check out this post on How To Chalk Paint

 Silk Paint Is A Great All-In-One Paint Product For Your Furniture Painting Project